Types of cancer in children and teenagers

 Cancer is a disease of the cells in the body.
 When cancer develops, the cells change and grow in an abnormal way.
 These cancer cells can affect how tissues and organs work properly in the body.
 A group of cells can form a tumour anywhere in the body.
 The tumour can be either benign or malignant.

-Benign tumours do not spread, whereas malignant tumours can spread to other parts of the body.
+Benign tumours are not cancer and do not spread, whereas malignant tumours are cancer and can spread to other parts of the body.
 Cancer in children develops in different parts of their body to adults.
 But similar treatments can be used in both adults and children

 Cancer in children is very rare.
 It is much less common than cancer in adults.

 Types of children's cancer